ugonnaagwu/practicechangeremote/Week 5/Firebase_Auth.md

 2. Paste your Firebase app config (aka, your API keys) into the App.js file, replacing the placeholder.
 3. Run the app.
 4. Create an account.
 Once you do, you will now be signed in.
 5. Look under the users tab of the Firebase Auth service, you will now see the account there.
+(If the page was already open *before* you created the new user account then you will need to refresh the page to see the change - to see the new user account)
 6. If you press 'Sign Out' in the app, you will return to the sign in page.
 7. Now, if you attempt to sign back in, you will be routed back to the welcome page.
 8. To see that this Auth is actually working, stop running the React App and restart it.
 Your login credentials should be saved.